The power station of Tihange: historical

 * In accordance with the 2003 nuclear phase-out law

-** Agreement in principle signed between ENGIE and the Belgian federal government for the extension of Doel 4 and Tihange 3 for 10 years
+** Intermediate agreement signed between ENGIE and the Belgian federal government for the extension of Doel 4 and Tihange 3 for 10 years

 Final shutdown of Tihange 2